sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/mcs.md

   See [this](https://en.wikipedia.org/wiki/Bayesian_probability)
 - > the real world conclusions Bayesians and Fre-quentists reach from probabilities are pretty much the same TODO proof.
+## 18.6
+- > Since we don’t think the parity of a date is a cause for the outcome of an admission decision, we would most likely *dismiss* the “coincidence” that on *both* odd and even dates, women are *more frequently* admit-ted.
+  > We interpreted the same numbers differently based on our implicit causal beliefs, specifically that departments matter and date parity *does not*.
+  ~~i.e. the people are *uniformly* distributed in these 2 cases.~~ Here maybe Simpson's paradox still occurs.
+But we won't care about one probability comparison result (i.e. based on date parity).
+So we will only care about one type of comparison.
+  - > It is circular to claim that the data corroborated our beliefs that there is or is not discrimination. i.e. we assume the classification will show the trend (like "department" classification).
+So we will inspect the results (one direction: belief that trend is shown by the results -> we research the result.)
+    Then the result may show the trend (the other direction: research -> verify the belief)
+    - > never assume that correlation implies causation.
+      So the other direction: correlation implies causation one direction: causation make us check the correlation.
+## 18.7
+- > The opposite is true
+  i.e. "disjoint events are" not "independent" except for trivial case "one of them has probability zero" included in Definition 18.7.1 $\Pr[A]=0$ "An event with probability 0 ...".
+## 18.9
+1. 18.9.3,4 I only read the context of "fact" and "" each and related contents with these contexts.
+2. The example in 18.9.2 shows that "conditional probability" has not much relation with "confidence".
+   The confidence is used when calculating "Bayes-factor".
+  > The 99% confidence level is not nearly high enough to overcome the relatively tiny probability of having TB. i.e. $100<<1/(1/9999)$.
+- > So the either-or of Corollary 18.9.1 is really an either-or between some-thing happening that is extremely unlikely—having TB—and something that is only very unlikely—the diagnosis being wrong.
+  TODO their sum may be not 1.
+  > how seriously to take a positive diagnosis i.e. think the diagnosis is right.
+- > We have figured out that if a random person tests positive for TB, the probability they have TB is about 1/100. more specifically, if odds is 1/100, then probability is $(1/100)/(1+1/100)=1/101$.
+- See 18.4.6
+  - > but that does not mean it has some probability of being true.
+It is *either true or false*, we just don’t know which.
+  - > or how serious he thinks the consequences of a mistaken diagnosis would be.
+    Here it is a bit *subjective* and the doctor may become conservative if "the consequences" are "serious".
+  - > we don’t need to make any Bayesian *assumptions about the probability* of a fair coin being chosen.
 ## chapter 18 problems
 - Problem 18.1
   - (a) trivial $\cap_{i=1}^{n-1}E_i$.